-It doesn’t matter whether you paint, draw, play an instrument or write, your art will sometimes surprise and delight you and other times it will cause mess, confusion and creative suffering.
+It doesn’t matter whether you paint, draw, play an instrument or write, your art will sometimes surprise and delight you and other times it will cause mess.

 The beautiful lotus grows out from the muck and mud at the bottom of the water.

 Does this apply to writing?
 Do beautiful things come out of creative mess?

 We need messy writing moments just as much as we do magical moments.

 The first draft of a story needs to be a mess for a bit because it means our mind is being kept open.

 Messy writing moments are a sign our curiosity needs to spring into action and force us to dig a little deeper.

 Literary success doesn’t happen as a lightning bolt that hits us in our sleep.
 Rather, it happens through a series of setbacks, failures and messy writing moments that ultimately lead to something great.